 We availed ourselves of the hot springs again after wandering around, then went to bed.
-We went straight into the hot springs again as soon as they opened in the morning; we were the first ones there, with no one else showing up until we were about ready to leave.
+As soon as they opened back up in the morning, we went straight back in; we were the first ones there, with no one else showing up until we were about ready to leave.

-We hit up Sourdough Sam’s Cafe for breakfast, then drove to campus.
+For breakfast, we hit up Sourdough Sam’s Cafe.
+Then we drove to campus.
 Since I arrived on the same day as all the freshmen, there were volunteers standing around to help carry stuff inside, so my stuff got brought in in record time.
 One fellow, who speaks English as his second language, accidentally sent a few of my boxes to the right room number in the wrong building, but aside from that hitch, it was the fastest I’ve ever settled into the dorms.
 I had everything unpacked and put away that same day, since I wasn’t fatigued from carrying everything in.

 Of course, I moved to a different room less than a week later to secure myself a good roommate.
 I’ve met quite a few nice people in the elevators.